 Canaan, founded in 2013, released the world's first blockchain computing device based on ASIC chip in 2013, which led the industry into the ASIC era, and gradually accumulated rich experience in chip mass production.
 The mass production of the 16nm product in 2016 marked that Canaan became the first company in advanced processes in mainland China.
 Since 2018, Canaan has successively achieved the world's first self-research based 7nm chip mass production and mass production of RISC-V-based self-research edge intelligent computing chip Kanzhi K210 for commercial use, among which, KPU, an AI neural network accelerator, relies entirely on its own research and development.
 Today, the monthly mass production of Canaan has reached tens of millions of chips, products and services cover more than 60 countries and regions around the world, and the company has established a good customer base in the United States, Canada, Sweden, Iceland, Bosnia and Herzegovina, Malaysia, Korea, Russia, Armenia, and Hong Kong, etc. In the future, Canaan and its business partners will drive the process of universal benefit and make life beautiful together via AI on the basis of chip research and development and high-performance computing.

 Canaan is a Fabless chip design company and we hope to devote as much energy and resources as possible to our adept chip design and development.
-Through cooperation with AWS, we quickly obtained a global leading IT infrastructure to support multiple chip design projects under a lower manpower and resource investment, which has significantly improved the progress of the chip design work, makes the project cycle more predictable, and brings a comprehensive cost savings of more than 30%.
+Through cooperation with Amazon Web Services, we quickly obtained a global leading IT infrastructure to support multiple chip design projects under a lower manpower and resource investment, which has significantly improved the progress of the chip design work, makes the project cycle more predictable, and brings a comprehensive cost savings of more than 30%.

 Vice President of Canaan